 I do love a good laugh and I hope you got one while reading this today.
 But I also love to read the Bible.
 Why?
 Because I believe in the power of God’s Word to change lives.
 If you want to read the Bible, but have no idea where to start, I can help with that.

-What will you get in the group?
+What will you get by joining this community?

 - daily reading plans to keep you on track